J535D165/Data-Science-Day/data/README.md

 ## Medical diagnosis records

 The file ``hospital_data.csv`` contains information about diagnoses and treatments in a bunch of hospitals.
-This is done with the 10th revision of the International Statistical Classification of Diseases and Related Health Problems (ICD-10).
-Each record represents one diagnosis and is assigned to a patient.
-Each patient has a unique identifier.
-The following variables are
+The diagnoses are classified with the 10th revision of the International Statistical Classification of Diseases and Related Health Problems (ICD-10).
+The file contains 800 records.
+Each record represents one diagnosis and is assigned to a patient by using a unique personal indentifier.
+The following variables are included:
-included:

 | variable   | description                                  |
 |------------|----------------------------------------------|